opf/openproject/docs/development/running-tests/README.md

 Download version 3.141.59 (at the time of writing) here: https://www.selenium.dev/downloads/

 The download is a JAR, i.e. a Java application.
-You will also need to download and install a Java Runtime Envrionment in at least version 8 to be able to run it.
+You will also need to download and install a Java Runtime Environment in at least version 8 to be able to run it.

 **5) Run the Selenium Server**